-One striking novelty in the non-homogeneous setting is the existence of traveling wave solutions with non-trivial profiles, whereas in the conservative case only piecewise constant profiles are available and the only spatially periodic entropy-admissible profiles are constant.
-The most obvious ones are obtained by picking two consecutive non degenerate zeros u- and u+ of g, a speed $\sigma \notin f'([u-, u+])$ and solving $\underline{U}' = g(\underline{U})/(f'(\underline{U}) - \sigma)$ between these two zeros.
-Yet, in this configuration one of the two endstates is spectrally unstable and the corresponding front inherits this instability.
+One striking novelty in the nonhomogeneous setting is the existence of traveling wave solutions with nontrivial profiles, whereas in the conservative case only piecewise constant profiles are available, and the only spatially periodic entropy-admissible profiles are constant.
+The most obvious ones are obtained by picking two consecutive nondegenerate zeros u- and u+ of g and a speed $\sigma \notin f'([u-, u+])$ and solving $U'=q(U)/(f'(U)-\sigma)$ between these two zeros.
+Yet, in this configuration one of the two endstates is spectrally unstable, and the corresponding front inherits this instability.
 More interesting waves are obtained if one allows the presence of a sonic, or characteristic, point in the profile, that is, a point where $f'(U) - \sigma$ vanishes.
-Necessarily then the wavespeed σ must be equal to the sound speed $f'(u{\star})$ at a zero u{\star} of q.
-In the non degenerate bistable case when u{-}, u{\star} and u+ are three consecutive zeros of g with $g'(u-) < 0$, $g'(u+) < 0$ and $g'(u) > 0$ and $\sigma = f'(u)$, $f''(u{\star}) \neq 0$, one indeed derives spectrally stable waves in this way, that are fronts connecting u{-} and u{+} through u{\star} .
-As a consequence of the foregoing discussion, note that the presence of a nondegenerate source term selects a discrete set of constant solutions, but also a discrete set of wavespeeds for stable fronts.
+Necessarily then, the wavespeed σ must be equal to the sound speed $f'(u{\star})$ at a zero u{\star} of g.
+In the nondegenerate bistable case when u- , u\star and u+ are three consecutive zeros of g with $g'(u{-}) < 0$, $g'(u{+}) < 0$ and $g'(u{\star}) > 0$, and $\sigma = f'(u{\star})$, $f''(u{\star}) \neq 0$, one indeed derives spectrally stable waves in this way that are fronts connecting u{-} and u{+} through u{+} .
+As a consequence of the foregoing discussion, note that the presence of a nondegenerate source term selects a discrete set of constant solutions but also a discrete set of wavespeeds for stable fronts.
 Beyond (discontinuous or smooth) fronts and constant solutions, the equation may also support spatially periodic traveling waves.
-These are however necessarily discontinuous and, as a consequence of Lax's admissibility condition, each of their smooth part must also contain a sonic point (see [JNR+18] for details, on a closely related system case).
+These are, however, necessarily discontinuous, and, as a consequence of Lax's admissibility condition, each of their smooth parts must also contain a sonic point (see [7] for details on a closely related system case).

-Under rather natural assumptions on f and g - including the strict convexity of f and the dissipativity at infinity of g -, it has been proved that starting from an L^{∞} initial data that is either spatially periodic or is constant near $-\infty$ and near ∞ , the large-time dynamics is indeed well captured in L^{∞} topology by piecing together traveling waves (constants, fronts or periodic waves).
-In the periodic setting [FH93, Lyb94, Sin95, Sin97a], every solution approaches asymptotically either a periodic (necessarily discontinuous) traveling wave, or a constant equilibrium.
-Moreover, periodic traveling waves are actually unstable and the rate of convergence is exponential in the latter case whereas it may be arbitrarily slow in the former case, even when restricting to solutions that are initially close and do converge to a periodic traveling wave.
-Starting from data with essentially compact support [Sin96, MS97], the large-time asymptotics may a priori involve several blocks of different kinds (constants, fronts or periodics).
-Yet the scenario generating periodic blocks is also non generic and unstable.
-Note that at the level of regularity considered there the strict convexity assumption on f plays a key role as it impacts the structure of possible discontinuities.
-The few contributions relaxing the convexity assumption add severe restrictions on q or on the initial data, for instance linearity of q in [Lyb92], Riemann initial data in [Sin97b, Mas00] and monotonicity of the initial data in [Mas98].
+Under rather natural assumptions on f and g-including the strict convexity of f and the dissipativity at infinity of g-it has been proved that starting from an L^{∞} initial data that is either spatially periodic or constant near $-\infty$ and near ∞ , the large-time dynamics is indeed well captured in L^{∞} topology by piecing together traveling waves (constants, fronts, or periodic waves).
+In the periodic setting [5, 13, 19, 21], every solution approaches asymptotically either a periodic (necessarily discontinuous) traveling wave or a constant equilibrium.
+Moreover, periodic traveling waves are actually unstable, and the rate of convergence is exponential in the latter case, whereas it may be arbitrarily slow in the former case, even when restricting to solutions that are initially close and do converge to a periodic traveling wave.
+Starting from data with essentially compact support [20, 16], the large-time asymptotics may a priori involve several blocks of different kinds (constants, fronts, or periodics).
+Yet the scenario generating periodic blocks is also nongeneric and unstable.
+Note that at the level of regularity considered there, the strict convexity assumption on f plays a key role as it impacts the structure of possible discontinuities.
+The few contributions relaxing the convexity assumption add severe restrictions on g or on the initial data, for instance, linearity of g in [12], Riemann initial data in [22, 15], and monotonicity of the initial data in [14].